valueerrorx/plasma-dpi-switcher/README.md

 * A logout is needed for all the DPI scaling features to be fully applied.
 * Beware that Plasma's fractional scaling is a work in progress and may cause different glitches and/or artifacts throughout the desktop or programs.
 Use integer scaling factors for best results.

-## Future work

-* A GUI to manage these profiles in addition to the command line.

 ## Issue reporting